KohaILS/koha-manual-zh-cn/source/cash_management.rst

 Point of sale
 -------------------------------------------------------------------------------

-Point of sale is a module designed for selling items to people who aren't registered at the library or to make sales that do not need to be linked to a patron account.
+Point of sale is a module designed for selling items to people who are not registered at the library or to make sales that do not need to be linked to a patron account.